-When I was browsing recipes and ideas for Christmas biscuits to make for my family, I came across these fabulous Chocolate & Vanilla Pinwheel Biscuits.
-I just had to give them a go!
-The effect is so fun and eye catching.
-As well as the look of these biscuits, the other thing that attracted me is that you can make them in advance, keep the rolls of dough in freezer and take them out and slice them when you’re ready to bake.
-You don’t even need to thaw them for more than a few minutes!
+If you’re looking for fun and eye catching biscuits then these Chocolate & Vanilla Pinwheel Biscuits are the answer to your prayers.
+I absolutely love this effect as it really draws your attention!
+They’re also so yummy, with a texture similar to shortbread and delicious chocolate and vanilla flavours.
+They are great for dipping in a glass of milk or a cup of tea!
+As well as the look of these biscuits, the other thing that’s great about them is that you can make them in advance, keep the dough in freezer and take it out and slice it when you’re ready to bake.
+You don’t even need to thaw it for more than a few minutes!

-Onto two sheets of greaseproof paper I rolled out both dough halves into rectangles that were approximately 8″ by 7″.
+Onto two sheets of greaseproof paper I rolled out both doughs into rectangles that were approximately 12″ by 10″.

 Carefully, I tipped the chocolate dough onto the vanilla dough and rolled over them lightly with a rolling pin so that they stuck together.
-Then I rolled up the doughs together.
-I did the same again with the two other halves of dough.
-Then I wrapped both dough rolls in cling film and put them in the freezer.
+Then I rolled up the doughs together and wrapped it in cling film and put it in the freezer.

-When I was ready to bake the biscuits, I took the rolls out of the freezer and let them thaw for 5-10 minutes.
-I sliced them into 1/4″ thick slices using a sharp knife and placed on a baking tray.
+When I was ready to bake the biscuits, I took the dough out of the freezer and let it thaw for 5-10 minutes.
+I sliced it into 1/4″ thick slices using a sharp knife and placed them on a baking tray.
 They do grow in size so I left space between them.

 Chocolate & Vanilla Pinwheel Biscuits